-Asus Padfone 2 review
+Asus Padfone 2

 The Asus Padfone 2 wants to simplify the smartphone or tablet or conundrum, giving you both sides of the equation, locked into symbiotic coexistence.

 It gives you the benefit of both worlds: the big screen when you want it; the powerful pocketable phone when you don’t.
 There’s no problem with knowing what files are on which device, you don’t need separate data contracts, you only need to sync one device.

 But at the same time, you’re compromising.
 Just how well does having an expanded display work?
 What happens to apps you’re running on one when you shift to the other?
 Is the Padfone concept - that of a hybrid device - really one that’s going to take off?